SHTOOLS is extremely versatile:

 One can choose to use or exclude the Condon-Shortley phase factor of (-1)m with the associated Legendre functions.

-Localized multitaper spectral analyses are easily performed.
+Localized multitaper spectral analyses and expansions of functions in localized Slepian bases are easily performed.

 The Fortran routines are OpenMP compatible and OpenMP thread-safe.